AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Reference Number</td>
    <td> <p>Projects, tasks, and issues are automatically associated with a unique reference number as they are created.
-You can view the Reference Number in the Details page of projects, tasks, or issues, or in a list or report. </p> <p><b>TIP</b><p><br>You can defer to reference numbers when two items have the same name, as reference numbers are always unique. </p> <p>Workfront automatically generates sequential reference number at the system level.
-Each project, task, or issue gets the next available number in the sequence. <br></p> <p>For example, if User A creates a task, Workfront might automatically assign the task the Reference Number of 100.
-If User B creates an issue right after this, Workfront assigns the issue the Reference Number of 101.
+You can view the Reference Number in the [!UICONTROL Details] page of projects, tasks, or issues, or in a list or report. </p> <p><b>TIP</b><p><br>You can defer to reference numbers when two items have the same name, as reference numbers are always unique. </p> <p>Workfront automatically generates sequential reference number at the system level.
+Each project, task, or issue gets the next available number in the sequence. <br></p> <p>For example, if User A creates a task, [!DNL Workfront] might automatically assign the task the Reference Number of 100.
+If User B creates an issue right after this, [!DNL Workfront] assigns the issue the Reference Number of 101.
 You cannot manually edit Reference Numbers. </p> </td>
   </tr>
   <tr>
-   <td>Rejection&nbsp;Issue</td>
+   <td>Rejection Issue</td>
    <td>In a project or a task report, this is the issue that is created when the approval for the project or the task is rejected.
 For information about rejection issues, see the article <a href="../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md" class="MCXref xref">Create an approval process for work items</a>. </td>
   </tr>
   <tr>
-   <td>Remaining Risk&nbsp;Cost</td>
+   <td>Remaining Risk Cost</td>
-   <td> <p>A project field that shows the difference between the Planned Risk&nbsp;Cost of a project and the total of all&nbsp;Actual&nbsp;Costs of all risks on the project. </p> <p>The Remaining Risk&nbsp;Cost for a project is calculated using on the following formula:</p> <p><code>Remaining Risk&nbsp;Cost = Project Planned Risk Cost - SUM(Actual Cost for all risks)</code> </p> </td>
+   <td> <p>A project field that shows the difference between the Planned Risk Cost of a project and the total of all Actual Costs of all risks on the project. </p> <p>The Remaining Risk Cost for a project is calculated using on the following formula:</p> <p><code>Remaining Risk Cost = Project Planned Risk Cost - SUM(Actual Cost for all risks)</code> </p> </td>
   </tr>
   <tr>
    <td>Replanning</td>